4 years ago · lizzie · 34 comments

 How To Know If You’re Suffering With Postpartum Depression or Anxiety

-One of the positive aspects of modern life is the heightened awareness of mental health conditions – including postpartum depression (also known as postnatal depression).
 According to the Centre for Disease Control, approximately 11-20% of women who have given birth in the United States experience postpartum depression each year.
 Other countries like Australia display similar statistics.
-Perinatal Anxiety & Depression Australia (PANDA) notes approximately 1 in 10 women and 1 in 20 men experience antenatal depression (anxiety and depression during pregnancy) and approximately 1 in 7 new mums and 1 in 10 new dads experience postnatal depression each year in Australia.
-However, despite these statistics, only a small proportion of individuals suffering from postpartum or antenatal depression and/or anxiety seek professional help.
+Perinatal Anxiety & Depression Australia (PANDA) notes approximately 1 in 10 women and 1 in 20 men experience antenatal depression (anxiety and depression during pregnancy).
+Further, approximately 1 in 7 new mums and 1 in 10 new dads experience postnatal depression each year in Australia.
+However, despite these statistics, only a small proportion of mothers suffering from depression and/or anxiety seek professional help.

 Why Do So Many Mothers Avoid Seeking Help?